monsonite/MINT-Documentation/All_Chapters.md

 >
 ```

-This `>` is the cursor-prompt that confirms that the code has been executed and control has been passed back to the User.
+The `>` is the cursor-prompt that confirms that the code has been executed and control has been passed back to the User.

 MINT defaults to using DECIMAL arithmetic, but HEXADECIMAL (BASE 16) is also available.
 More about this in Chapter 3.